 Review all of the instructions before you begin work.
+If you aren't sure that you can safely and properly do this work yourself, call your local hardware store to arrange for Professional Installation (you may also call a gualified person of your choice, such as a licensed plumber or electrician, to have the work done).
 Improper installation can damage the water heater, your home and other property, and can present risks of serious injury or death.

-Check with your local and state authorities for any local or state codes that apply to your area.
+Check with your local and 2 state authorities for any local or state codes that apply to your area.
 In the absence of local and state codes, follow National Fire Protection Association (NFPA-70) and the current editions of the National Electric Code (NEC) and the International Plumbing Code (IPC).
 The instructions in this manual comply with national codes, but the installer is responsible for complying with local codes.